 - Removes the need to have a license for the users of the developed models.

 - Can be installed alongside other applications and used to build an automated production environment.

-- When a model or batch is built or run in Foundation a file with the extension .wvz, called a Run Archive, is created.
+- When a model or batch is built or run in Modeler a file with the extension .wvz, called a Run Archive, is created.
 The run archive contains all files needed to be able to create a results workspace which can then be executed using the Toolkit.

 - Runtime parameters, such as location of data files and assumptions, can be populated via an XML file or have individual parameters set programmatically.

-- The execution and status of a job can be monitored with any errors encountered reported as if viewing the run through the Foundation interface and also the ability to cancel the run if required.
+- The execution and status of a job can be monitored with any errors encountered reported as if viewing the run through the Modeler interface and also the ability to cancel the run if required.